albertocarm/bayescores/README.md

 It’s clear that estimating clinical benefit carries substantial uncertainty—studies are noisy, and sample sizes are limited.
-We’ve rigorously propagated every source of uncertainty throughout the analysis, so that you alone judge the credibility of the results.
+We’ve propagated every source of uncertainty throughout the analysis, so that you alone judge the credibility of the results.

-That is the power of the BayeScore: it isn’t a single point estimate but a full Bayesian distribution!

 ``` r
 plot_final_utility_density(final_scores)